 Child Mind had this to say on the subject.
 “Give your older child extra attention and include him or her in activities that involve the baby, such as singing, bathing or changing diapers.
 Praise your older child when he or she acts lovingly toward the new baby.
 Even if your children seem to get along, supervision is essential.”

 For parents in Maria and Alfredo’s shoes, there’s only so much that’s within our control.
 Children’s moods and emotions fluctuate daily, even from hour to hour, which can be tricky for parents to accept.
-But that doesn’t mean we’re completely powerless to influence our children in a positive, beneficial way.
+But that doesn’t mean we’re completely powerless to influence our children in a positive, beneficial way and prepare them for having a new baby sibling.
 What is within our control is how we react to these episodes and the example we set for our children.
 When we react with anger or disappointment, we are telling our children that their emotional reactions are wrong or something to be corrected.
 When we react with empathy and understand that regression is normal and equally frustrating for the child, they see that their parents are on their side and are just trying to do what is best for them.

 At the end of the day, the responsibility is on us, as parents, to navigate these transitions and sometimes tricky situations.
 One thing I’ve found helpful in my own life is reading.
 There are a ton of books out there to help introduce these subjects to young children.
 We can often struggle speaking about these subjects so books can help fill that need for words.
-Here’s a list of books from HGTV that will help introduce your child to siblinghood.
+Here’s a list of books from HGTV that will help prepare your child for a new baby sibling.
 Let me know in the comments if you have any fun or difficult stories about introducing siblings and how you got along, I’d love to hear what you have to say.